-All private roads, private drives, and rights-of-way proposed to intersect a Town owned road shall conform with 19 V.S.A §1111, and the policies adopted by the Hyde Park Selectboard, as most recently amended.
+All private roads, private drives, and other uses of the public rights-of-way proposed to intersect a Town owned road shall conform with 19 V.S.A §1111, and the road policies adopted by the Hyde Park Selectboard, as most recently amended.

-In accordance with 19 V.S.A §1111, all new access points onto a State highway or within a State right-of-way are subject to approval by the Vermont Agency of Transportation, unless otherwise regulated by this bylaw.
+In accordance with 19 V.S.A §1111, all new access points onto a State highway or within a State rightof-way are subject to approval by the Vermont Agency of Transportation, unless otherwise regulated by this bylaw.